Lost & Found

 Search our 2 shelters for lost pets

-Visit ALL the shelters within 20 miles of where your pet was lost.
+Contact ALL shelters within 20 miles of where your pet was lost.

-- Visit the shelter more than once.
+- Call the shelter more than once.
 Your pet may be turned in after you last called or looked online.

 Animals unclaimed within the three-day holding period may be made